-JAN MICHAEL LOOKING WOLF
+ABOUT JAN MICHAEL LOOKING WOLF

 After years of research of the Native American Flute, Looking Wolf created a curriculum for accredited university courses that he has instructed since 2005.
 He has authored two books that are published – “One Heart and the Native American Flute” (High Spirits) which focuses on the flute’s history and technique.
-In a collaboration with number selling Aboriginal author David Bouchard, Looking Wolf co-authored the book “The First Flute”, which was published and released by Red Deer Press in 2015.
+In a collaboration with number selling Aboriginal author David Bouchard, Looking Wolf co-authored the book “The First Flute”, which was published by Red Deer Press.

 Looking Wolf’s lifeway and musical expressions are based on the tradition of ‘One Heart’.
-In short, it is a truth that we are equal regardless of the color of our skin, tribal affiliation, language we speak, income, gender, faith, nationality or personal beliefs.
+In short, it is a universal truth that we are equal regardless of the color of our skin, tribal affiliation, language we speak, income, gender, faith, nationality or personal beliefs.
 ‘One Heart’ is the recognition of Unity through Diversity.
-His music sends a message of HOPE for oneness of humanity.
+His music shares a message of hope for oneness of humanity.
 Jan’s music has been used to help several non-profit projects including for children with cancer, homeless shelters, earthquake survivors, and youth drug and alcohol prevention.